justin-spec/Java-Advanced/hw/hw01_TodoList/README.txt

 	Terminal
 	3. Open your terminal or command prompt
+	4. navigate to the folder holding TodoList.jar
-	4. run java -jar TodoList.jar
+	5. run: java -jar TodoList.jar

 HOW TO USE